 At Cottage Quilting & Sewing Machine center we are proud to own the Bernina Q24 with 11' frame and Gammill Statler 30" with 14' frame.
-We offer Edge to Edge quilting with the Bernina Q-Matic & Statler computer system.
+We offer Edge to Edge Longarm Quilting Services with the Bernina Q-Matic & Statler computer system.
 We offer a selection of hundreds of quilting designs to choose from and are happy to download specific requests.

 Quilts will be created in the order they are received in a first come first serve basis.
 Quilting times vary depending on how many quilts are currently being long armed.

 To discuss your quilting needs, please see us in store or contact us via email

 Thank you for choosing us to do your long arm quilting.
 By preparing your quilt properly you'll be much happier with the finished product.
 Here are a few simple tips to ensure you are completely satisfied with your long arm quilting.
 You do not have to baste or pin your quilt together, please provide each layer separately.Preparing your Quilt Top

 Preparing your Batting

 - Clip any lose threads from the underside and sides

 - If you find your fabric is "stretchy", sew an 1/8" seam all around your quilt top, this will eliminate any further stretching

 - Square your quilt top as best you can to 90` on either side, this will ensure easier loading onto the quilt frame

 - A common problem long armers come across are wavy borders.
 We try our best to work around wavy borders to ensure your quilting comes out without any puckers.
 If we feel the ideal quilting experience cannot be achieved we will call you immediately.
 To avoid wavy borders, refer to this document created by Robin Strobel.